My Dog Drank Alcohol! Here’s What to Do (Vet Answers)

 If you know or suspect that your dog drank alcohol, make sure they cannot access any more.
 Next, contact your veterinary clinic for advice.
 If they are closed, call the emergency clinic.
 If possible, be ready to tell them that your dog drank alcohol, how much, and when.
 Let them know your dog’s weight and if they have any underlying health conditions.
 Depending on how much your dog has eaten or drunk, you may be asked to monitor them at home.
 However, in many cases, your veterinarian will want to examine your dog straight away.

-If your dog drank alcohol is already showing symptoms of alcohol toxicity, then get them to a veterinary clinic as soon as possible.
-Always call the clinic to let them know you are coming, so that they can be prepared.
+If your dog drank alcohol and is already showing symptoms of alcohol toxicity, then get them to a veterinary clinic as soon as possible.
+Always call the clinic to let them know you are coming so that they can be prepared.

 Dog Alcohol Poisoning Treatment